Video Game Designer Career Information

 This growth is expected to be focused in the video game, movie, and television sectors, but it is also predicted to be tempered by a growing number of design jobs being contracted to offshore companies.

-Furthermore, the best opportunities are likely to be found in a few particular states, including California, Texas, Washington, New York, and Massachusetts—the top states in the country for jobs in multimedia design and animation.3
+Furthermore, the best opportunities are likely to be found in a few particular states, including California, Texas, Washington, New York, and Massachusetts—the top states in the country for jobs in multimedia design and animation, according to OES program data.

 Industry organizations also expect that the field will expand in a variety of emerging areas of video game development, such as training, educational, medical, and rehabilitative gaming.
 From the U.S. Department of Defense to major corporations to educational institutions, video games are becoming increasingly important in educating employees, students, customers, and other individuals.
 Additional areas of continued growth are anticipated to include mobile gaming and social media gaming.